 Photograph the hike in, the hike out, the setup, the faces of your friends.
 Shoot as much as you can of everything, not only the action up on the wall.

-My go to recipe, that I thank Corey Rich for, is:
+My go to recipe, courtesy of Corey Rich is:

 Together these images are the start of a mini photo story.
 They bring the viewer into your adventure and help them relate to your subjects and the activity.